jesslilly/gravitydog/README.md

 ===========

 # TODO
-1. Buzz mode indicator.
+1. Bugz mode indicator.
 More legible at small size.
-2. Look into offline cache to play the game offline.
 1. Add an "add to home screen" link.

 # Done